famousj/gentle-gall-intro/subscriptions.md

 If, for some reason, `%lightswitch` sends us something other than `%off` or `%on`, we do the default, which is 'zapzap' (`!!`), a crash.

+This is not ideal, but this will do for now.
+We will address this in a future chapter.

 A runtime failure is bad enough, but if we crash in the the middle of `on-agent`, this will automatically cancel our subscription.
 Since the `%fact` card